decred/dcrdata/README.md

 - A large set of lower-level functions to perform a range of queries given a `*sql.DB` instance and various parameters.
 - The internal package contains the raw SQL statements.

-`dcrsqlite` defines:

-- A `sql.DB` wrapper type (`DB`) with the necessary SQLite queries for storage and retrieval of block and stake data.
-- The `WiredDB` type, intended to satisfy the `DataSourceLite` interface used by the dcrdata app's API.
-The block header is not stored in the DB, so a RPC client is used by `WiredDB` to get it on demand. `WiredDB` also includes methods to resync the database file.

 `package mempool` defines a `MempoolMonitor` type that can monitor a node's mempool using the `OnTxAccepted` notification handler to send newly received